nbafrank/ggflow/README.md

 Additionally the rectangular gate object can also be used to select cells/events to be displayed.
 This is useful for instance if you are interested in gating a parameter and then plot others.
+This can be done with all gate objects from flowCore.

 ```{r}
 rectGate_cut <- rectangleGate("FSC-H"=c(60, 300),"SSC-H"=c(100,1000))